 Garden Planning: The Square Foot Method by Backyard Roots

-If you want to start gardening but feel overwhelmed or don’t think you have the space to do it, I encourage you to explore this method.
+If you want to start gardening but feel overwhelmed or don’t think you have the space to do it, I encourage you to explore the square foot gardening method.
 It really is a wonderful way to supply your own food.
-You can start by reading the links above and also check out “All New Square Foot Gardening, Second Edition: The Revolutionary Way to Grow More In Less Space” by Mel Bartholomew.
-He is the inventor of this method and I have learned so much from his book.
-It is also full of illustrations and fantastic growing charts.

 Are you dreaming of spring and bountiful gardens too?